tobiashasslebrant/buildscreen.selfhost/README.md

 Seperate with linebreak

 ## Configuration:
-* teamcity-hostname = http address to Teamcity
+* teamcity-address = http address to Teamcity
 * teamcity-username = username for authenticate to Teamcity, if left empty uses guest
 * teamcity-password = password for authenticate to Teamcity
 * teamcity-usessl = True if teamcity uses https